Early-stage non-small cell lung cancer

 Funding: We thank Alex Torres of the MSK Thoracic Surgery Service for his editorial assistance.
 This work was supported by grants from the National Institutes of Health (U54 CA137788 and P30 CA008748); the U.S. Department of Defense (LC110202); and the Mr. William H. Goodwin and Mrs. Alice Goodwin, the Commonwealth Foundation for Cancer Research, and the Experimental Therapeutics Center of Memorial Sloan Kettering Cancer Center.

-Provenance: This is a Guest Editorial commissioned by Section Editor Qing-Yuan Huang (Department of Thoracic Surgery, Shanghai Chest Hospital, Shanghai Jiao Tong University School of Medicine, Shanghai, China).
+Provenance and Peer Review: This article was commissioned and reviewed by the Section Editor Qing-Yuan Huang (Department of Thoracic Surgery, Shanghai Chest Hospital, Shanghai Jiao Tong University School of Medicine, Shanghai, China).

 - Wang JB, Jiang Y, Wei WQ, et al. Estimation of cancer incidence and mortality attributable to smoking in China.
 Cancer Causes Control 2010;21:959-65.
 [Crossref] [PubMed]